Twitter is a fun platform for engaging with people through tweets and commenting on people’s tweets.

 By understanding what is likely affecting your Twitter account, you can try the fixes below until you find one that works for your case.

-Check Your Internet
+Fix #1: Check Your Internet

 One way of verifying that your internet connection is not the cause of your problem is by performing a speed test or opening a browser and searching for something.

-Update Your Twitter App
+Fix #2: Update Your Twitter App

-Technical glitches or bugs facing your Twitter app may hinder its performance, especially if you are using an outdated Twitter app.
-So, update it with the steps below.
+Technical glitches or bugs facing your Twitter app may hinder its performance, especially if you are using an outdated app.

-- Open your Google Play Store.
+- Open the Google Play Store.

 - Click the search bar at the top.

-- Type Twitter and when it comes up, click the Update button.
+- Type “Twitter,” and when it comes up, click the “Update“ button.

-- Open your App Store.
+- Open the App Store.

 Open Twitter and try tweeting.

 Clearing your cached cookies and corrupted cache can help Twitter to upload your tweets and boost its performance.
-Use the below guide to clear your browsing cache.

 - Open your browser, which you use when accessing Twitter, such as Chrome.

-- Press the CTRL + H on your keyboard.
+- Press the “CTRL + H“ on your keyboard.

-- On the left, click the Clear Browsing Data button.
+- On the left, click the “Clear browsing data“ button.

-- Click the Time Range at the top and set it to All Time.
+- Click “Time range“ at the top and set it to “All time.”

-- Ensure all options are selected, then click the Clear data button.
+- Ensure all options are selected, then click the “Clear data“ button.

 You can now open your Twitter account on the browser and try tweeting again.
 It will hopefully work.

-A VPN can act against you.
 Therefore, if your tweets are not getting posted, turn off the VPN and use your actual location to see if that fixes the problem.

-Check Your Link
+Fix #5: Check Your Link

 If you are tweeting a link, try changing it because it’s probably deemed unsafe by Twitter and can’t be tweeted on the platform.

-As a last measure, contact Twitter, especially if your Twitter account has been banned or restricted, yet you did nothing to violate their terms of service.
+As a last measure, contact Twitter, especially if your account has been banned or restricted, yet you did nothing to violate their terms of service.